microprediction/tuneup/tuneup/trivariatesingleobjectivesolvers/README.md

            as a 1-tuple
         """

-Don't ask why it should return a 1-tuple
+Returning a 1-tuple keeps the multi-objective case alive.